TRaSH-Guides/Guides/includes/cf/radarr-audio.md

 ??? abstract "Audio - [Click to show/hide]"

+    **Why would I choose All HDR formats?**

+    - You have a hardware media player device and an audio setup that supports **ALL** HD Audio (TrueHD, DTS-X, DTS-HD, etc).

+        {! include-markdown "../../includes/cf/audio-limitations-atv.md" !}

+    - You've chosen a profile that includes Audio Formats.
+You should use all the Audio formats with Remuxes/UHD Encodes.
+    - You should add **ALL** the Audio formats - don't leave any of them out!
+    - Audio transcoding has a low impact on your server.
+If your server can't handle audio transcoding, consider choosing another quality profile.

     {! include-markdown "../../includes/cf/audio-info.md" !}

+    {! include-markdown "../../includes/cf/which-audio-formats-should-i-choose.md" !}

     | Custom Format                                                                                                 |                              Score                               | Trash ID                                          |
     | ------------------------------------------------------------------------------------------------------------- | :--------------------------------------------------------------: | ------------------------------------------------- |